thorntail-examples/cache-redhat/README.md

 The greeting-service requires a running JDG server.
-In OpenShift, you can create one with `oc create -f greeting-service/.openshift/cacheserver.yaml`.
+In OpenShift, you can create one with `oc apply -f service.cache.yml`.